-The ERA recommends that the proposed debt issuance costs be fixed until the next BRCP review.
+The ERA determined that the debt issuance costs be fixed until the next BRCP review.

 Return on Equity

 The return on equity is the return that shareholders require from a firm to compensate them for the risk they take by offering their capital.
 Since there are no readily observable proxies for the expected return on equity, a model is required to estimate this parameter.